Simplifying HOV Lane Access

 Design for Safety

 To keep drivers focused, the app only communicates before a trip, at reward points, or at trip end — never in motion.
-Education was front-loaded while stopped, and in-trip messages appeared briefly and cleared automatically, so drivers never needed to touch their phone.
+Education was front-loaded while stopped, and in-trip messages appeared briefly and cleared automatically, so drivers never needed to touch their phone during the trip.

 User Communication Diagram